Benidorm (British TV series): Plot

+The first four series largely concentrated on Solana guests, with staff acting as background characters.
+Following the introduction of Sherrie Hewson as new manager Joyce Temple Savage in series five and the return of Adam Gillen as Liam Conroy, previously a guest, as the hotel maintenance man, staff characters became more prominent, with more storylines revolving around the running of the hotel.
+This gave creator Derren Litten and his co-writers more flexibility in terms of storylines, as they were not necessarily required to reintroduce the same guests in each series.

 Production

 Development

 In 2006, Derren Litten pitched a new comedy that he had devised for ITV, focusing on an all-inclusive holiday resort, which was later confirmed to be titled Benidorm, and began airing on 1 February 2007.
 After the first series concluded on 8 March 2007, ITV renewed it for a second series, which commenced in April 2008, with all the main characters returning for the eight-episode series.
-As a result of the second series' finale being left on a cliff hanger, a special was broadcast on 31 May 2009, to expand the events that occurred in the final episode of series 2, before a third series began on 2 October that same year, in a new 45-minute episode format.
+As a result of the second series' finale being left on a cliffhanger, a special was broadcast on 31 May 2009, to expand the events that occurred in the final episode of series 2, before a third series began on 2 October that same year, in a new 45-minute episode format.

 With the programme's success uprising, a fourth series was commissioned; it was later decided that the fourth series would air in 2011, with a Christmas special airing in December 2010.
 After cast member Geoffrey Hutchings' sudden death in July 2010 from a suspected viral infection, the Christmas special was forced to be heavily rewritten, though did broadcast on 26 December 2010.
 Hutchings' character was then killed off-screen at the conclusion of this episode, which was viewed by 7.41 million.
-Despite speculation of a possible cancellation, Benidorm did return for its planned fourth series, which began 25 February 2011, in which has been considered as the best series of the show.
+Despite speculation of a possible cancellation, Benidorm did return for its planned fourth series, which began 25 February 2011, considered the best series of the show.
 Litten then planned to conclude the show at the end of the fourth series, though high demands from viewers resulted in him rapidly reversing his decision.

 After the fifth series, broadcast between 24 February and 6 April 2012, concluded, the programme took a year-long hiatus from television, with the sixth series beginning on 2 January 2014.
 From then onwards, the programme would continue to see the average viewership decrease slowly across the next few series.
 Series 7 was broadcast from 2 January to 13 February 2015, series 8 from 11 January to 22 February 2016, series 9 from 1 March to 3 May 2017, and series 10 from 28 February to 2 May 2018.